-This provides control over the allowable duration for a session and the maximum number of concurrent sessions allowed for each group.
+Session manager simple policy This provides control over the allowable plug-in (sm_simple_policy) duration for a session and the maximum number of concurrent sessions allowed for each group.

 The simple policy plug-in is an implementation of the Artix session manager's SessionManagementPolicyCallback interface.
 You can create your own session policies by implementing this interface.
 For more detail, see "Implementing your own Policy Plug-In" on page 29.